Who We Are

 - Increase the number of girls in descent work.

 - Strengthen the capacities of women and girls to manage natural resources.

-- Increase number of environmentally friendly projects run by women.
+- Increase the number of environmentally friendly projects run by women.

-- Increase number of women and girls using appropriate new technology.
+- Increase the number of women and girls using new technology.

-- Increase awareness among communities on climate change mitigation adaptation and impact reduction.
+- Increase awareness among communities of climate change mitigation, adaptation, and impact reduction.

-- Contribute in ending all forms of violence against women and girls (VAWG).
+- Contribute to ending all forms of Violence Against Women and girls.

-- Reduce number of women and men who believe VAWG is justifiable.
+- Reduce the number of women and men who believe VAW is justifiable.

 - Increase awareness of the link between VAW and HIV/AIDS.